 WARNING: THE BOTTOM OF THE VENT TERMINATION CAP MUST BE A MINIMUM OF 12 INCHES (305 MM) ABOVE GROUND LEVEL (GRADE).
-THE TOP OF THE CAP MUST BE A MINIMUM OF 18 INCHES (457 MM) BELOW COMBUSTIBLE MATERIAL, SUCH AS A DECK.
+THE TOP OF THE CAP MUST BE A MINIMUM OF 24 INCHES (690MM) BELOW COMBUSTIBLE MATERIAL, SUCH AS A DECK.
 THE SIDE OF THE CAP MUST BE A MINIMUM OF 6 INCHES (152 MM) AWAY FROM A PARALLEL OUTSIDE WALL.
 VENTING TERMINALS SHALL NOT BE RECESSED INTO A WALL OR SIDING.
-SEE THE FOLLOWING DIAGRAM FOR VENT TERMINATION CLEARANCES.
+SEE THE VENT TERMINATION DIAGRAM FOR VENT TERMINATION CLEARANCES.

-V =VENT TERMINAL
+V = VENT TERMINAL

-X = AIR SUPPLY INLET
+(X) = AIR SUPPLY INLET

-=AREA WHERE TERMINAL IS NOT PERMITTED
+= AREA WHERE TERMINAL IS NOT PERMITTED

-Α = 12" clearances above grade, veranda, porch, deck or balcony В = 12" clearances to window or door that may be opened С = 9" (U.S.A.)
-12" (Canada) clearance to permanently closed window.
-D = 18" vertical clearance to ventilated soffit located above the terminal within a horizontal distance of 2 feet (60 cm) from the center-line of the terminal E = 18" clearance to unventilated soffit F = 9" clearance to outside corner G = 6" clearance to inside corner Н = 3 ft.
-(Canada) not to be installed above a gas meter/regulator assembly with- in 3 feet (90cm) horizontally from the center-line of the regulator

-I = 3 ft.
+Α = 12"clearances above grade, veran- (See Note 1) da, porch, deck or balcony В = 12"clearances to window or door that may be opened, or to permanently closed window.
+D = 18"vertical clearance to ventilated soffit located above the terminal within a horizontal distance of 2 feet (60 cm) from the center-line of the terminal E = 18"clearance to unventilated soffit F = 9"clearance to outside corner G = 6"clearance to inside corner Н = 3 ft.
+(Canada) not to be installed above a gas meter/regulator assembly within 3 feet (90cm) horizontally from the center-line of the regulator 1 = 3 ft.
 (U.S.A.)
 6 ft.
-(Canada) clearance to service regulator vent outlet.
+(Canada) clearance to service regulator vent outlet and electric service